|

 soundtrack for the listener's own private contribution.

-Current Splatter performances often include an
+Later Splatter performances often included an

-improvitory use of custom-made compact discs containing
+improvisitory use of custom-made compact discs containing

 solo material from each of the Splatter members.
 In this